zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}labelSelectorPath defines the JSON path inside of a custom resource that corresponds to Scale `status.selector`.
+    <dd>labelSelectorPath defines the JSON path inside of a custom resource that corresponds to Scale `status.selector`.
 Only JSON paths without the array notation are allowed.
 Must be a JSON Path under `.status` or `.spec`.
 Must be set to work with HorizontalPodAutoscaler.
 The field pointed by this JSON path must be a string field (not a complex selector struct) which contains a serialized label selector in string form.
-More info: https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions#scale-subresource If there is no value under the given path in the custom resource, the `status.selector` value in the `/scale` subresource will default to the empty string.{{% /md %}}</dd>
+More info: https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions#scale-subresource If there is no value under the given path in the custom resource, the `status.selector` value in the `/scale` subresource will default to the empty string.</dd>

     <dt class="property-optional"
             title="Optional">